SSLMate/certspotter/man/certspotter-script.md

 :    Error parsing the serial number, if any.
 If this variable is set, then `SERIAL` is unset.

+`CHAIN_ERROR`

+:    Error building or verifying the certificate chain, if any.
+If this variable is set, then the certificate chain in `CERT_FILENAME` may be incomplete or invalid.

 ## Malformed certificate information

 The following environment variables are set for `malformed_cert` events: